-A Captive markets is one in which there are suppliers competing in supplying specific goods.
+A captive market is one in which there are suppliers who control the supply of specific goods.
 This scenario results in high demand for the little supply available.
-Consumers do not have a choice but to buy the presented supply or not to buy completely.
-In captive markets, there are higher prices with limited diversification for consumers.
+Consumers do not have a choice but to buy the presented supply.
+This leads to higher prices with limited diversification for consumers.

 A Little More on What is a Captive Market